tobiasemrich/SchafkopfRL/README.md

   - [ ] Change value output of actor critic (to value of each actor)
 - [ ] add an additional prediction head to actor critic for prediction of teams
 - [ ] complete the tournament (current results)
+- [ ] actor-critic with no weight sharing

 ## Notes
 ### Version 28.04.2020